-The camp covers an area of 540 hectares and this is a forest reserve that has not been given attention by the government authorities in the recent past until the start of our efforts in 2021 – there were no visible signs of rehabilitation having taken place.
+The camp covers an area of 540 hectares of forest reserve that has been given attention by government authorities in the past but – until the start of our efforts in 2021 – there were no visible signs of rehabilitation having taken place.

 The area has moderate tropical savanna climate that is good for settlement, agriculture, wildlife and other nature to thrive.
 The region has two major rainfall seasons a year, from March to June and then August to December.

 The area is under severe threat of encroachment by the community, wildlife migration, continued deforestation, increasing population, unguided agricultural farming activities and illegal wildlife hunting.